milanofthe/pathsim/README.md

 ## Differentiable Simulation

-PathSim also includes a rudimentary automatic differentiation framework based on a dual number system with overloaded operators.
-This makes the system simulation fully differentiable with respect to a predefined set of parameters.
-For now it only works with the explicit integrators.
+PathSim also includes a fully fledged automatic differentiation framework based on a dual number system with overloaded operators and numpy ufunc integration.
+This makes the system simulation fully differentiable end-to-end with respect to a predefined set of parameters.
+Works with all integrators, adaptive, fixed, implicit, explicit.
 To demonstrate this lets consider the following linear feedback system.

 ![png](README_files/linear_feedback_blockdiagram.png)

-The source term is a scaled unit step function (scaled by $A$).
-The parameters we want to differentiate the time domain response by are the feedback term $a$, the initial condition $x_0$ and the amplitude of the source term $A$.
+The source term is a scaled unit step function (scaled by $b$).
+The parameters we want to differentiate the time domain response by are the feedback term $a$, the initial condition $x_0$ and the amplitude of the source term $b$.

 ```python